MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/migrate.md

 # Migrate Azure high-performance computing (HPC)

-Azure HPC offers sustainability, efficiency, and flexibility with various digital solutions to not only supplement on-premise infrastructure but also reduces reliance on persistent cycles concerning hardware refreshes for higher demanding computation.
+Azure HPC offers sustainability, efficiency, and flexibility with various digital solutions to not only supplement on-premises infrastructure but also reduces reliance on persistent cycles concerning hardware refreshes for higher demanding computation.

 See how your HPC environment will [migrate](../../migrate/index.md) to the cloud and determine which approach best fits your environment.